How to select an objective function using information theory: Open Research Section

 All code used in the demonstration is available as a Jupyter notebook at \url{https://doi.org/10.5066/P983Q1D2}.
 The streamflow data are from \citeA{Russell_2020} and are available at \url{https://doi.org/10.5066/P9XT4WSP}.
 That data release includes predictions from several statistical models; the demonstration uses the nearest neighbor drainage area ratio (NNDAR).

-\acknowledgments The authors thank Hoshin V. Gupta for his encouragement and thoughtful discussion about information theory while waiting in an airport after HydroML 2022, which provided the inspiration for this paper, as well as Jasper A. Vrugt, Steven V. Weijs, Uwe Ehret, and Thorsten Wagener for sharing thoughts and suggestions about how to improve this manuscript.
-In particular, JAV helped to complete the NSE log-likelihood derivation in \ref{appendix_nse}.
+\acknowledgments The authors thank Hoshin V. Gupta for his encouragement and thoughtful discussion about information theory while waiting in an airport after HydroML 2022, which provided the inspiration for this paper.
+The authors also thank Jasper A. Vrugt, Steven V. Weijs, Uwe Ehret, and Thorsten Wagener for their substantial efforts to improve this manu\-script.
+In particular, JAV assisted in the NSE log-likelihood derivation in \ref{appendix_nse}.
 Funding for this research was provided by the Hydro-terrestrial Earth Systems Testbed (HyTEST) project of the U.S. Geological Survey Integrated Water Prediction program.